duracelltomi/gtm4wp/readme.txt

 If you are on GA360 and still collecting ecommerce data, you need to update your GTM setup to use that option firing on the GA4 ecommerce events.

 * Updated: use the gtm4wp_admin_page_capability filter to modify the capability needed to use the admin page (thanks [emreerkan](https://github.com/emreerkan))
+* Fixed: price did not include the .00 postfix for integers in the add_to_cart event

 = 1.18.1 =